 This section does not replicate the other information on this topic but provides additional details or context most relevant to professionals.

-We have created a printable two-page patient education handout to explain what research indicates about when metformin may be helpful in cancer care.
+A printable two-page patient education handout explains what research indicates about when metformin may be helpful in cancer care.

 Is Using Metformin for Cancer Helpful and Safe? ›